 Crossing the Divide

-I was invited to visit their eye hospital in Gaza and having secured permission from the IDF and Hamas, I was taken through the Erez Crossing, a passageway which runs for about one kilometre between the two sides.
+Having secured permission from the IDF and Hamas to visit hospitals in Gaza, Sally was taken through the Erez Crossing, a passageway which runs for about one kilometre between the two sides.

 Gaza is one of the most densely populated regions in the world with over 1.8m residents in an area of 146 square miles.
-Donkeys pulling loaded carts weaved in and out of the traffic and clouds of dust and diesel filled the air.
-Each time we reached an intersection, our driver would dodge around the oncoming vehicles, beeping at pedestrians who seemed intent on throwing themselves in front of the car.
+Donkeys pulling loaded carts weave in and out of the traffic and clouds of dust and diesel pollute the air.